MemVerse: Multimodal Memory for Lifelong Learning Agents: Methodology

 \section{Methodology}

-In this section, we describe the technical design of MemVerse, illustrated in Figure 2.
-At the center of the architecture is the memory orchestrator, which governs all interactions between the hierarchical retrieval-based memory and the parametric memory.
-The orchestrator operates through rule-based control logic without introducing additional trainable parameters, and executes all memory operations, including addition, update, deletion, and retrieval, under a unified interface.

-The hierarchical retrieval-based memory consists of short-term and long-term memory components.
-Short-term memory stores recent context and supports local consistency during ongoing interactions.
-Long-term memory provides persistent knowledge storage and is structured as knowledge graphs.
-Parallel to the retrieval-based memory, the parametric memory offers a fast, differentiable pathway for knowledge recall and generalization.
-It maintains compact neural representations that are periodically distilled from the long-term memory, enabling rapid access to essential information without relying solely on retrieval-based search.
+In this section, we describe the technical design of MemVerse, illustrated in Figure~\ref{fig:flow}.
+MemVerse adopts a CLS-based memory architecture that combines retrieval memory with parametric memory for long-horizon multimodal reasoning.
+The framework is centered around a memory orchestrator, which dynamically manages memory addition, update, retrieval, consolidation, and deletion according to the current multimodal context and reasoning state.
+The retrieval memory contains both short-term and long-term memory.
+Short-term memory stores recent interaction context, while long-term memory organizes persistent knowledge as MMKGs.
+Alongside the retrieval memory, the parametric memory provides a fast and differentiable mechanism for knowledge recall and generalization through compact neural representations periodically distilled from long-term memory.